Pyoneer01/Custom-Font-in-C-/README.md

 ---

-## Cloning the Repository
+## Run the program

-To clone this repository to your local machine, run the following command:
+To execute the program on your local system, run the following commands:

 ```bash
 git clone https://github.com/Pyoneer01/Custom-Font-in-Cpp